 Decisions to share safeguarding information with other organisations will be overseen by the DSL (refer to DSL Response section of this policy).
+The Designated Safeguarding Lead will keep detailed, accurate, secure written records of all concerns, discussions and decisions made including rationale for those decisions.
+This should include instances where referrals have or have not been made to another agency.

-Transfer of Child Protection Files and Other Safeguarding Information

-When a child leaves for a new education setting; the DSL will arrange for the Child Protection file (and any additional information to assist the new setting to help safeguard and promote the child's welfare) to be transferred to the new setting no later than within 5 working days of an in-term transfer or within 5 days from the start of the new term.
+Transfer of Child Protection Files and Other Safeguarding Information child's welfare) to be transferred to the new setting no later than within 5 working days of an interm transfer or within 5 days from the start of the new term.
 Where the move is planned, the DSL will consider sharing information in advance of the child leaving to help with the child's transition and to enable any help and support they may need.
 This is shared separately to any child's main file and confirmation of receipt of the files should be gained (refer to Appendix C: File Transfer Record and Receipt).